aws-samples/aws-net-guides/Communications/SES-SendMail-Example/Readme.md

     ![Choose .NET version](media/image4.png)

-1. You can now skip to Step 4 below, _Add the Simple Email Service_ NuGet Package.
+1. You can now skip to Step 4 below, _Add the Amazon SES NuGet Package_.

 ### Create Project Using the 'dotnet' Command Line Tool